Etatau/SDL_Ads/README.md

 I used JNI to make glue code.

 ## Note
-This is a **Proof of Concept** as of this stage and I plan release to release an pre-alpha build with most of the Ad types added to it.\
+This is a **Proof of Concept** as of this stage and I plan to release a pre-alpha build with most of the Ad types added to it.\
 This is will only be available for android until I feel like adding support for IOS.

 ## Current goal